-Subcommittee Teams: Teams may be multi–disciplinary consisting of representatives from multiple agencies charged with integration of the core objectives of this Agreement, agency regulatory requirements and the various ROW requirements into a unified method to evaluate pipeline operator programs, procedures, and processes.
+Subcommittee Teams: Teams may be multi–disciplinary consisting of representatives from multiple agencies charged with integration of the core objectives of this Agreement, agency regulatory requirements and the various ROW requirements into a unified method to evaluate pipeline operator programs, procedures and processes.
 Examples of standing and ad hoc teams are described below.
-Other teams may be formed, as necessary.
+Other teams may be formed as necessary.

 Subcommittee Coordinators: The principle responsibility of a team coordinator is to schedule and run the team meetings.
 This includes drafting agendas and ensuring meetings are documented.
 The work of the teams will be issue driven.
 Team coordinators will also ensure appropriate agencies are represented and consulted.